 d.
 TIME -- Interpretations shall be no more than ten (10) minutes in performance including introductory and transitional materials.
 There is no minimum time limit.
 Exceeding this time limit by more than 30 seconds shall be penalized by a lowering of one rank.

 e.
-PERFORMANCE -- The interpretation must be delivered from memory; no notes, prompting or scripts shall be permitted.
+PERFORMANCE -- The interpretation is most commonly delivered from memory; however, the contestant may also perform from a manuscript.
 No costumes or props shall be permitted.